roc-lang/roc/www/content/tutorial.md

 STATUS: Almost ready!
 For now, this may only work within PI contexts.

+Note: Right now, this can lead to confusing and unhelpful error messages.

 Roc has a `try` keyword, which is convenient syntax sugar for `Result.try`.
 For example, consider the following `getLetter` function:

 ```roc